optionalg/statsd-collectd-influxdb-grafana-testrig/README.md

 # Connecting up StatsD

-Install the EPEL release RPMS, install NodeJS, NPM and then [StatsD][statds] and the InfluxDB backend for StatsD:
+Install the EPEL release RPMS, install NodeJS, NPM and then [StatsD][statsd] and the InfluxDB backend for StatsD:

 ```sh